RyanGA09/CollegeTask_SimpleCinemaTicketStore/README.md

 ## Description

-This is a Simple Cinema Ticket Store as my assignment to study Web Programming in College in 2023.
+This is a Simple Cinema Ticket Shop as my assignment to study Web Programming in College in 2023.
+This project allows users to search for movie theaters they want to watch.
+This application helps users to search for movies they want to watch before buying tickets.

-Tech Stack: HTML, Assets(CSS, JS, IMG)
+Tech Stack: HTML, Assets(CSS, JS, IMAGE)

 ## Installation